Are you planning a journey from Athens to Paros? Are you island hopping around the Greek islands? Not sure what’s the

 The journey is definitely worth doing with kids.

-You will ultimately know which route will work best for you and your family.
-In my opinion, the best way to get from Athens to Paros is by travelling from Piraeus port to Paros with Blue Star Ferries.
+Ultimately, you will know which route will work best for you and your family.
+The best way to get from Athens to Paros is by travelling from Piraeus port to Paros with Blue Star Ferries.
 I highly recommend booking a cabin too.

-Consider sailing from Rafina port if you’re travelling to Naxos straight from Athens International Airport.
+Consider sailing from Rafina port if you travel to Naxos straight from Athens International Airport.
 View timetables prices and availability here.

 If you’d prefer to reach Naxos more quickly, flying is the best option.
 View cheap flights and availability here.